-1.12 Poland
+3.6 Poland

 Swinoujscie LNG Terminal is scheduled to start operation in June of 2014.
-Initial annual liquefaction capacity is planned up to 5 bcm, which is equivalent to approximately to 40% of present annual Polish gas consumption.
-If gas demand grows in coming years, a possible extension of the annual regasification capacity to 7.5 bcm is technically feasible.
-Despite the forecasts of growing gas consumption in Poland, terminal use will not be restricted to the national market.
+Initial annual liquefaction capacity is planned up to 5 bcm, which equals to approximately 40% of present annual Polish gas consumption.
+If gas demand grows in coming years, a possible extension of the annual liquefaction capacity to 7.5 bcm is technically feasible.
+Despite the forecasts of growing gas consumption in Poland, terminal use will not be restricted to national market.

-The construction of an LNG terminal allows Poland to diversify its supply sources, and become less dependent on Russian gas.
-In addition, the terminal will provide extra flexibility to the Polish TSO.
-So far one supply contract for 1.5 bcm of Qatar LNG has been signed.
-Other possible suppliers are considering Algeria and Persian Gulf countries.
+The construction of a LNG terminal allows Poland to diversify its supply sources, and become less dependent on Russian gas.
+In addition the terminal will provide extra flexibility to the Polish TSO.
+So far one supply contract for 1.5 bcm of Qatari LNG has been signed.
+Other possible suppliers are considered Algeria and Persian Gulf countries.

-Moreover, options to organise a hub, are being considered, on the physical point of Swinoujsie terminal, where supplies coming from this terminal could also be sent to the Danish, German and Lithuanian markets, via future interconnectors.
+Moreover, options to organise a hub on the physical point of Swinoujsie terminal, where supplies coming from this terminal could also be sent to the Danish, German and Lithuanian markets, via future Interconnectors, are being considered.

-In the Swinoujcie LNG Terminal, a regulated TPA regime is being planned.
+In the Swinoujcie LNG Terminal a regulated TPA regime is being planned.
 In order to ensure non-discriminatory access to the terminal, Polskie LNG S.A.
-(Polish TSO GAS-SYSTEM), offered in 2009, send-out capacity in Swinoujcie LNG Terminal on the open season procedure basis.
-A non-binding petition was submitted by Polish Oil and Gas Company (PGNiG) and the contract between PGNiG and Polskie LNG was signed on March 2010.
-As a result of this procedure 370,000 m3/h (of available 570,000 m3/h) of regasification capacity were allocated to PGNiG.
-The rest of the regasification capacity will be offered on the basis of the terminal code rules.
+(Polish TSO GAS-SYSTEM), offered in 2009, send-out capacity in Swinoujcie LNG Terminal on the Open Season Procedure basis.
+A non-binding petition was submitted by Polish Oil and Gas Company (PGNiG) and the contract between PGNiG and Polskie LNG was signed in March 2010.
+As a result of this procedure 370 000 m3/h (of available 570 000 m3/h) of regasification capacity were allocated to PGNiG.
+The rest of regasification capacity will be offered on the basis of the terminal code rules.
 According to Polish law, Polskie LNG S.A is still not completely regulated, although the company complies with acquis communautaire.